ItsMePaulo/tutoring/COS212/notes/Recuriosn/README.md

 Recursion can and should be used interchangeably with iterative calls when the recursive functions are easier to read and follow, but there is a separate scenario were recursive functions are more adapt than regular iterative calls.

-Recursion is incredibly useful in scenarios where we need to return to a specific point in time, and a specific state of the program.
+Recursion is incredibly useful in scenarios where we need to return to a specific point in time, and at a specific state of the program.
 This is because we are not just passing a single variable to each recursive call but the entire function, this is thanks to the fundamental structure of recursion.
-Recursion uses the stack to keep state of each function at a point in the program, when an internal recursive call A) returns it returns to the point when it was called, point B).
-When the program returns to function B) it returns to the function with the exact state the program was in before the call to A).
+Recursion uses the stack to keep state of each function at a point in the program, when an internal recursive call A) returns, the function returns to the point when it was called, point B).
+When the program returns to function B) it has the exact same state it had when it called function A).
 This means we have access to previous state when we start traversing backwards through the function calls. <br />
 When we make use of the stack we are taking advantage of **non-tail** recursion, and it is incredibly useful in scenarios which require any form of backtracking.